 - Does the defendant have any wish or financial ability to exercise any of the rights of a person with legal rights in the Property.
 These rights might be to sell the Property, pay off the mortgage, refinance the mortgage, restructure or reform the terms of the mortgage loan, or to reinstate the mortgage (i.e., bring it current and continue to pay it).

-I have had nearly 300 appointments by Courts in all counties in New Jersey.
+I have had well over 300 GAL appointments by Courts in all counties in New Jersey.
 Whether I am called a Guardian ad Litem or an Attorney appointed under the SCRA, I am acting as an officer of the Court – a fact finder.
 My task is to investigate, gather facts, draw conclusions, and to make recommendations to the Court.
 My findings may require that I file objections, or motions asking the Court to grant relief of one form or another.

 More often than not, there are no defenses or objections to be raised, and no rights to be protected or asserted.
 Possibly the person believed to be a minor is now over the age of 18, or the person believed to be disabled is not, or the Servicemember is no longer in the military.
 These cases are simple and result in a Report that I file with the Court recommending that the foreclosure proceed as uncontested.